 The problem is government has done its best to hide the truth, thereby taking away the possible challenges to the laws.
 The legislators, suppose victim’s advocates and special interest groups that financially benefit from the myth of high re-offense rates have promoted these biased laws.
 But even their own studies that only look at selected groups and not the entire registry, have continually shown low reconviction rates In new sex crimes for people with prior sex crimes.
 Two studies have recently come to light that have actually looked at all the people on the registry.
 One is the Nebraska sex offender registry study completed July 31st 2013 which was actually commissioned by the Nebraska Legislature, where it shows that the re-offense rate for people on the Nebraska Registry is 6/10 of one percent.
 The second one was done in Ohio where they tracked 21,750 people that were on their registry for 10 years in any given year.
 The re-offense rate was less than 3/10 of one percent “Note: Re-offenses in one year.
 There are more RSO registered than shown above for this data is only for the ten years from 2000 to 2010.
 Ohio has had their registry since 1996.
 During the following four to five years, there has been an additional 5000 RSOs who have now been on the registry from 10 to 15 years and they only add about 1 re-offense a year at the most.
 The re-offense rates for each year after released is based form the information found in ODRC Ten-Year Recidivism Follow-Up Of 1989 Sex Offenders Releases ; By Paul Konicek Ohio Department of Rehabilitation and Corrections, Office of Policy, Bureau of Planning and Evaluation; “ at the end of the study comparing the people who did not reoffend against the people who did .
 They came up with the re-offense rate of 1/100 of 1% so there doesn’t seem to be a high reoffend rate for people who are on the registry as bias government officials and special interest groups would have us believe.

 The second part of it is to aid law enforcement when new sex crimes happen.
 First of all most of that reasoning has disappeared simply because there is no high re-offense rate, so there is no need to aid law enforcement.
 Many people point to the Department of Justice study done in 1997 on prisoners released in 1994 and followed for three years.
 A graph has surfaced, that was supposed to be in this study that was removed before it was printed.
 The primary reason this was done is that it shows information that is not in this study, and one would assume that this information was also removed from the study, that is, the number of people in the last two-years during this study that were involved in new sex crimes within those states that were in the study.
-That total according to the FBI statistics showed that there were 187,132 new convictions for sex crimes related to this time, and the states within this study.
+That total according to the FBI statistics showed that there were 187,132 new convictions for sex crimes related to this time, in the states within this study.
 (The last two years of the study) only 50 people who who had prior sexual convictions were involved and that means that of the new sex crimes committed in 1995 and 1996 99.973% were done by people not on the registry so why waste the time and resources running around disrupting and destroying the lives people and their families who have low reoffence rates and only have a 27/1000 of 1% chance of having been involved in a new crime?
 The answer is simple from my point of view, it is because of fear and bigotry.
 I wonder if that the message that the legislators want to convey to their constituents is that the Constitution means nothing, and that it’s okay to pass legislation based on fear and hatred?
 I wonder who will next fall victim to these legislators.